 How to Qualify for a Conventional, Fannie Mae or Freddie Mac Loan

+Conventional loans often offer lower interest rates than their government-insured counterparts if you have good credit, a steady income, and can afford the down payment.
 They can also be easier and faster to close than their government-backed counterparts.

 - Your total monthly expenses